 Ohio gardeners have numerous Fruit trees possibilities to buy and plant in Ohio backyard fruit tree gardens.
 Temperatures during some winters are quite frigid, and snow and ice can limit fruit tree selections to only cold hardy fruiting cultivars.
 Apple trees are favorite fruits in Ohio, and Red Delicious apples and Golden Delicious apples still remain favorites.
 The Arkansas Black apple tree and the Red Rome apple trees are extremely cold hardy in Ohio gardens.
 Apple cider, fresh apples and apple pies are favorite desserts for every Ohioan gardener.
 Peach trees and nectarine tree cultivars will grow in Ohio backyard gardens in areas where temperatures remain above minus 15 degrees F. Oriental pear trees, such as the North Korean Giant pear tree is the most cold hardy pear tree to grow in Ohio especially around Cincinnati, OH.
 Other antique pear trees have reliably produced pears for a century in Ohio.
 Native plum trees are very productive, and the plums are variable in color and size, but generally the flavor is sweet and tasty.
 The grafted Superior plum tree and the Green Gage plum trees are cold hardy and productive.
 The Superior plums are red and the Green Gage plums, of course are green.
 The best cherry trees to plant in Ohio are sour (tart) cherries, such as the red Montmorency cherry tree and the North Star red cherry, especially for use as a cooking cherry and making cherry pies.
 Sweet cherries such as the Black Tartarian cherry tree is productive in some parts of Ohio around Cincinnati and the Bing cherries are purple in color and sweet to eat fresh and can be found for fresh eating in grocery stores.
 Red Mulberry trees have become established as a native Ohio tree, thanks to plantings by birds.
 New improved grafted Mulberry tree varieties, such as the Persian Black mulberry are cold hardy and heavy producers of sweet high quality mulberries.
 Many Ohio gardeners have become interested in growing tropical types of fruit trees in greenhouses during winters.
 Many European fig trees are popular for greenhouses or in-house growing in Ohio, where several crops of figs can be eaten during the year.
+There are two fig trees that have been proven to be cold hardy even in zone 5 to be planted outside if they are properly mulched, and those are the Chicago Hardy Fig tree that survived the extreme winter of 2014, and the other is the Tennessee Mountain fig trees that have been successfully grown even in N.Y.
 The Paw Paw tree is a native Ohio fruit tree, and a cluster of Paw Paw fruit tastes like banana custard.

 Berry plants are adaptable to Ohio soil profiles, The red raspberry berry plants is widely planted in Ohio, especially the Heritage red raspberry.
 In Ohio the red raspberries ripen in late fall and organically grown red raspberry plants can be found at many organic pick-you-own berry orchards.
 Both red raspberries and black raspberry plants are native to Ohio, but the black raspberry plants have a short shelf life and usually are marketed at roadside berry markets.